-The Sulzbach-Rosenberg International Music Festival (also referred to by the abbreviation, SRIMF, by locals) has been around for 10 years in Sulzbach-Rosenberg, Bavaria, Germany.
-The summer of 2015 will mark a special celebration of its 10th anniversary.
-For the second year in a row, InterHarmony will have an opear.
-The opera this year is The Magic Flute.
+The Sulzbach-Rosenberg International Music Festival (also referred to by the abbreviation, SRIMF, by locals) has been around for 15 years.
 In addition to the intensity of InterHarmony in musical studies for aspiring musicians, the people of Sulzbach-Rosenberg and their enthusiasm for classical music and the festival are what make this session of InterHarmony so unique.
 It is extremely easy to get from Acqui Terme, Italy (Session II) to Sulzbach-Rosenberg, Bavaria Germany (Session III).
 More information can be found here.

 The ambience is not just the hardy German cuisine or European splendor, but the people who are so welcoming to the participants of SRIMF and to their music.
 Concerts are typically packed, with an average of 800 people in the Final Orchestra Concert each year.
 The newspapers are very active in writing about the festival and getting the word out there about concerts and stories about individuals performing at the festival from around the globe.
 Sulzbach-Rosenberg is home to a castle dating from 900 AD, which was later home to Emperor Karl IV, and has now become the SMS music school and police department.
 There are many other Medieval sights in this safe town, and a police academy where 1500 policeman study to become officers.
 The cultural integration and Medieval setting are what makes SRIMF a prime experience for musical learning and growth.